NEW YORK — Apple is Wall Street’s all-time MVP —that’s Most Valuable Property.

 Microsoft’s 1999 peak was $620.58 billion, according to Standard & Poor’s.

 Analysts believe Apple’s stock has room to grow.
 The average price target of 38 analysts polled by FactSet is $745.80.

 Despite the surge, Apple’s stock is not particularly expensive compared to its earnings for the last twelve months.
 The company’s “price-to-earnings ratio” is 15.6, compared to 16.1 for the S&P 500 overall.
 That suggests investors, unlike analysts, don’t believe the company can grow its profits much from current levels.

 Microsoft had a price-to-earnings ratio of 83 at the 1999 peak.
 The stock was caught up in the Internet mania of the time and investors believed it could boost its future earnings massively.

 Analysts believe the launch of a new iPhone in a month or two will be Apple’s biggest product introduction yet.

-“This time around, investors are a little bit smarter across the board. … They don’t want to be caught not involved in the stock on this next iPhone launch,” Mr. Sutherland said.
+“This time around, investors are a little bit smarter across the board … they don’t want to be caught not involved in the stock on this next iPhone launch,” Sutherland said.

 Analysts also speculate that a “mini iPad,” could expand the number of people who can afford one of Apple’s tablets.
 The cheapest iPad cost $399, compared to $199 for the latest Google and Amazon tablets.

-Rumors are also swirling that Apple plans to make a TV set to complete its suite of consumer electronics products.
+Analysts are speculating —based on rumors— that Apple plans to make a TV set to complete its suite of consumer electronics products.